-- 5.1.1 A student may have a second attempt at any module that has been failed to a total of 50 percent of the taught credits across the programme. - 5.1.2 No second attempt at the assessment for a module is permitted prior to the Board of Examiners meeting, where marks are confirmed. - 5.1.3 Reassessment only (which does not involve repeating the module with attendance) can only be considered where the Board of Examiners judges that the work required to achieve a pass does not include any additional experimental or practical work.
-The maximum mark that will be recorded for a module as a result of a second attempt at the reassessment only is 50, unless there are substantiated extenuating circumstances accepted by the Board of Examiners. - 5.1.4 Where the Board of Examiners permits a student to have a second attempt at the assessment for a module (which does not involve repeating the module with attendance), this only applies to any individual assignment/examination for the module that has been failed. - 5.1.5 Where a student repeats the module with attendance as their second attempt, the mark will be uncapped. - 5.1.6 Where a student has a reassessment opportunity and is repeating the whole year or some modules from that year, with attendance, they can enrol onto a different module if there are options within that component. - 5.1.7 The Board of Examiners will reinstate the module mark for the previous attempt at a failed module if it is higher than the mark for the most recent attempt. - 5.1.8 A student cannot repeat a module that has been passed to improve their marks unless permitted by the Board of Examiners because of substantiated extenuating circumstances or where they are repeating the entire year.
+- 5.1.1 A student may have a second attempt at any module that has been failed to a total of 50 percent of the taught credits across the programme. - 5.1.2 Reassessment only (which does not involve repeating the module with attendance) can only be considered where the Board of Examiners judges that the work required to achieve a pass does not include any additional experimental or practical work.
+The maximum mark that will be recorded for a module as a result of a second attempt at the reassessment only is 50, unless there are substantiated extenuating circumstances accepted by the Board of Examiners. - 5.1.3 Where the Board of Examiners permits a student to have a second attempt at the assessment for a module (which does not involve repeating the module with attendance), this only applies to any individual assignment/examination for the module that has been failed. - 5.1.4 Where a student repeats the module with attendance as their second attempt, the mark will be uncapped. - 5.1.5 Where a student has a reassessment opportunity and is repeating the whole year or some modules from that year, with attendance, they can enrol onto a different module if there are options within that component. - 5.1.6 The Board of Examiners will reinstate the module mark for the previous attempt at a failed module if it is higher than the mark for the most recent attempt. - 5.1.7 A student cannot repeat a module that has been passed to improve their marks unless permitted by the Board of Examiners because of substantiated extenuating circumstances or where they are repeating the entire year.